 Code reusability also leads to cost efficiency.
 There is no need to hire separate teams for the different operating systems.
 In consequence, this can significantly reduce costs.

 React Native has been around for a few years.
-Yet, it's still relatively young and has some issues that need to be addressed.
+Yet, it’s still relatively young and has some issues that must be addressed.
 The framework is steadily improving, but it has continuous upgrades and releases.
 As a result, developers might have difficulty keeping up with all the changes and improvements.

 As we’ve mentioned, React Native is still a young piece of technology and hasn’t moved past its beta phase.
 Because of this, you might run into some compatibility and debugging issues.